usu-cidi/qa-update/doc/progress.md

 ### 5.11.23
 * Finished with refactor
 * Merged back in with the deployment branch
-* Ready to start working on AWS deployment again
-* Trying to fix cookie issues first really fast
+* Trying to fix cookie issues
-  * The browser says it's sending the cookie but I can't find any from the backend
+  * The browser says it's sending the cookie but I can't find it in the backend

 ### 5.15.23
 * Fixed cookie issues
 * Adding more error handling
+* Ready to restart with AWS
+* Successfully deployed frontend
-*
+* Working on backend

 ### TODO:
 * Deploy